 "The information was big and messy and interconnected and ever changing and evolving.
 It was a round peg and we tried to squeeze it into this square static hole."
 The result was the Neo4j graph database.

-What is a graph database?
 The history of graph databases

 As with many technologies at the cutting edge of enterprise adoption, graph databases first gained traction in the hyperscale data centres of the tech giants.